cawleyflower/testDocs/content/CumulusLinux/Monitoring_and_Troubleshooting/Network_Troubleshooting/Monitoring_System_Statistics_and_Network_Traffic_with_sFlow.md

 {{%notice note%}}

 The maximum samples per second delivered from the hardware is limited to 16K.
-You can configure the number of samples per scond in the `/etc/cumulus/datapath/traffic.conf` file, as shown below:
+You can configure the number of samples per second in the `/etc/cumulus/datapath/traffic.conf` file, as shown below:

 ```